cesbo/help/src/content/docs/en/astra/admin-guide/scan.md

 - `id` - identifier of the analyzer instance

-This method stops analyzer immediatelly.
+This method stops analyzer immediately.

 ## Get Information